junxit/us-congress-bills-111/bill.md

   - **(2)** *Costs* The costs of remedial actions relating to hazardous materials on land acquired under this Act shall be paid by those entities responsible for the costs under applicable law.
 - **(d)** *Easement* The conveyance of Federal land in sec.
 33, T. 4 S., R. 24 E., and sec.
 4, T. 5 S., R. 24 E., of the Salt Lake Meridian, shall be subject to a 1,000 foot wide scenic easement and a 200 foot wide road right-of-way previously granted to the National Park Service for the Dinosaur National Monument, as described in Land Withdrawal No. U–0141143, pursuant to the Act of September 8, 1960 (74 Stat.
 857,861).

 ## § 5.
+Termination of authority

+The provisions of this Act shall terminate 5 years after the date of enactment.

+## § 6.
 Authorization of appropriations

 There are authorized to be appropriated such sums as are necessary to carry out this Act.